RosieTrainor/BookShelf/README.md

 ![Mobile - Add Review](documentation/mobile-form.png)

 The form contains validation, ensuring it is filled out correctly.
-If they have not filled out the form correctly, a message is shown.
-If they try to post more than one review for a book, it is disallowed and a message is shown.
+If the form is incomplete or the user attempts to post more than one review for the same book, an appropriate error message is displayed.

 Field Validation:
 ![Field Validation](documentation/form-validation1.png)